 During this same period of time, my son was overwhelmed by contradictory messages.
 He would complain about how come he often sees other kids hitting other kids and their siblings.
 I validate that it is confusing and may seem unfair yet stress he has learned a special skill and can control himself even when he feels so angry.
 I describe how many others are still in the process of learning to control their emotions and behaviors and how their brain gets flooded and they can’t get to their loving, smart files.

 He also would ask why he cries so much but no one else seems to cry.
 He agonized about what’s wrong with him and feels stupid that he cries so easily.
 I validate his pain yet stress that he cries because he has a big heart: he cares so much about what people think of him and the quality of work he produces.
 That although he appears weak and dramatic by society’s expectations for “normal boy” behavior, he is indeed strong, brave, spirited and willful.
 Sadly, with so few kids to empathize with him, he was starting to wish he didn’t care so much.

-The next time a child is giving you grief, take a deep breath and give them the gift of your presence, attention, a warm embrace, a shoulder to cry on and listen.
+The next time a child is giving you grief, take a deep breath and give them the gift of your presence, attention, a warm embrace, a shoulder to cry on and listen to.
 You don’t even need to think of things to say just be still, present and listen.
-If it feels right, reflect only what you are hearing them say like identify feelings.
+If it feels right, reflect only on what you are hearing them say like identifying feelings.